lunarc/lunarc_docs/docs/MATLAB.md

 ## Non-PCT running

 Using MATLAB with versions newer than R2014a requires the user to write a batch script and a MATLAB script.
-An example script to start MATLAB using the batch system follow below.
+An example SBATCH-script to start MATLAB using the batch system follow below.

     #!/bin/bash
     #